Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

 To return to our main theme: there are a large number of heuristics and cognitive fallacies (175 and counting according to Wikipedia), and I’ve touched on some of them on this site.
 They play a major role in our lives, mostly for better, but sometimes for worse.
 Business Insider didn’t beat around the bush when they headlined an article:

 Whatever the actual number is, we can’t yet say for sure how autists are going to behave for each and every one.
 No doubt there will be some that they will fall for as much as anyone, especially those where contextual or social information play little or no role.
 But as we’ve seen above, when it comes to decision-making, autists are less influenced by individual biases, group behaviour and emotions.
-Taking all that into account, I think it’s safe to say that in general, people on the autistic spectrum are less susceptible to cognitive fallacies.
-Which is to say:
+Taking all that into account, it’s safe to say that in general, people on the autistic spectrum are less susceptible to cognitive fallacies.
+In other words:

 Autistics don’t do heuristics.